Newcastle in talks with ex-Arsenal manager Emery but Howe also in frame

 Emery, who is currently in charge of La Liga side Villarreal, is now the frontrunner to fill the dugout at St James’ Park.

-With there no guarantees that a deal can be done there, talks are ongoing with Howe – another coach with experience of life in the English top-flight.
+Discussions are also ongoing with former Bournemouth manager Howe – another coach with experience of life in the English top-flight.

 Emery’s record